• Skip to primary navigation

 • Do You Keep Missing Messages and Calls?
 Here’s How to Fix It

-It’s confusing!
-So here’s what Apple considers to be the three types of group messages.
+Group messages are confusing, especially when you add iMessage to the mix!
+Here are what Apple considers to be the three types of group messages:

-3. Group SMS–group participants send messages from all types of devices without any multimedia support.
-Messages are sent as individual texts and people fo not see the responses from the group as a whole
+3. Group SMS: Group participants send messages from all types of devices without any multimedia support.
+Messages are sent as individual texts and people do not see responses from the group as a whole.

 Yes, that’s right!
-Your iPhone only truly supports iMessage only group messages, where all participants use Apple devices and the messages are in blue bubbles!
+While it’s possible to use any type of group chat, your iPhone only truly supports iMessage-only group conversations.
+This is where all participants use Apple devices and the messages appear in blue bubbles.

-Only iMessage group messages allow you to name a group, add or remove people from the group, or leave the group.
+Only iMessage group chats let you name a group, add or remove people, send inline replies, or leave the group.

 How to Create an iMessage Group Chat